 Facing another lengthy jail term Butch decided to go “underground” and live his life incognito as a full-time woman.

-To perfect her appearance as a "lipstick lesbian" a/k/a feminine female, she studied women by watching them walk, talk, smile, dress, all while mastering the art of female behavior.
+To perfect her appearance as a "lipstick lesbian" a/k/a feminine female, she studied women’s deportment in public places by watching them walk, talk, smile, dress, all while mastering the art of female behavior.
 Cosmetic surgery, including facial, neck, chin, eyes, nose, and cheeks soon followed including various implants to soften the gruff looking Butch into a glamorous Gloria.
-Finally, sex reassignment surgery happened, followed by three more nips and tucks to her genitalia, until she was pleased with her new “designer vagina”.
+Finally, sex reassignment surgery happened, followed by three more nip and tucks to her genitalia, until she was pleased with her new “designer vagina”.

 In 2001 Gloria created the South Florida Gender Coalition, a non-profit empowerment organization for transgender people offering guidance and mentorship for individuals going through the transition process.

-Today Gloria is semi-retired from politics and public service.
-She and Dan can be found traveling the country together searching for healthy diner food and antique car shows, still madly in love.
+Today Gloria is retired from politics and public service.
+She and Dan can be found traveling the country together eating healthy diner food while visiting antique car shows, still madly in love.

-Steven Shulman was born in LA, Nov 1952.
-At age five he moved into his grandparents’ home on Miami Beach with his mother and sister.
+Steven Shulman was born in Los Angeles, Nov 1952.
+At age five, after his father was murdered for not paying off gambling debts, he moved into his grandparents’ home in Miami Beach with his mother and sister.
 Four adults and two kids living in a cramped three-bedroom house with no a/c.
 Hot tempers made for many volatile situations.
 Steven felt abandoned.
 His rebellious behavior and future decadent lifestyle began to take shape.

 Steven grew up as a “throwaway kid”.
 Bullied at school and taunted for what he did and didn’t have.
 After school jobs left no time to socialize, meet girls, or hang out.
 Loneliness, rejection, and anger set in.
 At age 12, he found the solution to all his problems: DRUGS!
 Marijuana, hashish, and prescription pills killed the pain of rejection, isolation, and life took on a whole new perspective.
 Quaaludes became his drug of choice.
 They removed the introverted Steven, and the decadent extrovert emerged.

 In October 1971, just before his 19th birthday Steven’s mother abruptly died at age 42 of a brain aneurysm.
 Feeling lonely and alone again, he embraced Quaaludes and other drugs to kill the emotional pain of her sudden death.
-After a period of mourning, Steven moved to Tampa.
+After a period of mourning, Steven moved to Tampa and enrolled in the University of South Florida.
 Craving attention and his need to be loved, he promoted rock concerts and managed local rock stars.
 He got the attention he craved from girls, musicians, and felt invincible.
-He had it all, money, women, fame until excessive drug use left him with nothing.
+He had it all, money, women, fame, until excessive drug use left him with nothing.

-Freed from drug addiction since 1987, Steven has achieved financial success as an insurance broker and real estate investor.
+Clean and sober since September 24, 1987, Steven has achieved financial success as an insurance broker and real estate investor.
 As a tireless human rights and animal welfare activist, his life's mission now is dedicated to saving the lives of all pets /animals in distress through the 501 (c3) non-profit charity he founded:

 Dan Friedman, born Debra Friedman July 1954 in Chicago Il, graduated from Miami Coral Park Senior High School, class of 1973.